brandokoch/neovim-ide/README.md

 # Neovim config
-This repository presents a lightweight neovim config.
+This repository presents a lightweight neovim config based on a fork of https://github.com/LunarVim/nvim-basic-ide.

 ## Table of Contents
 * [About](#about)